NormalReedus/cache-me-ousside/README.md

 The cache busting routes and patterns configuration is used to specify which request should remove (bust) specific entries in the cache.
 You can bust cache entries on any HTTP method, but we recommend only busting on [unsafe](https://datatracker.ietf.org/doc/html/rfc7231#section-4.2.1 "rfc7231 specification") HTTP methods.
 You can specify any HTTP method in the configuration by substituting `<METHOD>` with the method name in the configuration examples.
 The cache server runs on [Fiber](https://gofiber.io/ "gofiber website"), and as such follows the same route matching rules as the Fiber framework.

 When setting bust routes and entry-matching patterns with CLI flags or environment variables, you must follow a specific syntax (which is why we recommend using the JSON5 configuration file when possible).
 Every bust configuration option for every method must specify ONE route to match (follows the Fiber syntax) and a list of regex patterns to use for matching entries in the cache to bust.
 The route and patterns must be separated by `=>`, and the regex patterns must be separated by `||`.
 As with the cached routes configuration, you can either comma-separate every configuration to supply several route matches or repeat the flag several times to add more routes to bust (only in CLI).
 The separator characters are rather contrived, but designed to not conflict with the comma separator used by the cli-package, Fiber's route syntax, and regex.
+You must also enclose these options in double quotes when specified as a CLI flag to avoid shells such as bash from interpreting `>` as a redirection operator.

 All entry-busting patterns use regex syntax, but will first substitute route parameters specified with `:` (just like Fiber's route matching syntax) with the corresponding values from the route.
 This means that a pattern like `/posts/:id` will only remove an entry for `/posts/1` if the matched route is `/posts/1`.
-Compare this to the pattern `/posts/` or `/posts/.*` which would remove post entries with any ID. `
+Compare this to the pattern `/posts/` or `/posts/.*` which would remove post entries with any ID.

 All entries are saved in the cache in the format `<METHOD>:<MATCHED_ROUTE>`.
 This means you can leverage the `^` (beginning of line) and `$` (end of line) characters to specify whether you want to match a specific method or not and whether you want an exact match or anything containing the substring (see JSON5 examples).